 What’s the Covid situation in France?
 What percentage of the population has been vaccinated in France?

-As of today (June 21st) 27% of France’s population has currently been fully vaccinated.
+As of today (August 23rd) 55% of France’s population has been fully vaccinated.

 What can visitors to France expect now?
 What restrictions are in place?

 Due to France’s high numbers of Coronavirus in February and March, the country was under a fairly strict lockdown.
 As numbers decreased, at the close of April President Emmanuel Macron announced that France would have a slow steady easing of deconfinement from May 3rd to June 30th.
 Happily, due to falling case rates, the end of curfew officially took place yesterday, June 20th.

 Masks must be worn in enclosed public places, especially public transport where social distancing is not always possible.
 This includes taxis and rideshares.
 Each department of France is allowed to decree its own terms according to the local health situation, so be sure to check the guidelines of the region you are visiting to see what is and isn’t necessary.